https://i0.wp.com/demerarawaves.com/wp-content/uploads/2024/03/UG-2024-5.png!

 According to an affidavit by the Head of SOCU, Mr Brutus withdrew GY$63,752,000 less than one month before the freezing order was granted and went towards the balancer of a purchase price of a property in Alberttown, Georgetown.

 SOCU alleged that Ms Aulder supplied goods to the Guyana Police Force and the Guyana Police Consumers Cooperative Society Limited, with her, together with him, utilising his office to conduct certain illicit transactions in the names of South Quata Contracting & General Supplies Inc and Triple A Depot.
-SOCU further alleged that South Quata Contracting & General Supplies Inc, which was registered in October 2023, holds a Republic Bank Guyana account funds of $243,398,370 and Triple A Depot, registered in June 2023, holds a Republic Bank Guyana account with funds of $108,683,945.
+SOCU further alleged that South Quata Contracting & General Supplies Inc, which was registered in October 2023, holds a Republic Bank Guyana account with funds of $243,398,370 and Triple A Depot, registered in June 2023, holds a Republic Bank Guyana account with funds of $108,683,945.

-is suspected that the Second Named Applicant committed a serious offence contrary to the AML and/or colluded with the First Namedfrom offsetting her business and living expenses.
+“Based on the ongoing investigation, I aver that the monies in the aforementioned accounts are suspected of being proceeds of crime and it is suspected that the Second Named Applicant committed a serious offence contrary to the AML and/or colluded with the First Named Respondent from offsetting her business and living expenses.”

-Together Mr Brutus, his wife, his child and their businesses have a total of GY$439,024,229, according to an affidavit by the SOCU Chief.
+Together Mr Brutus, his wife, his child and their businesses have a total of GY$439,024,229, according to an affidavit by the SOCU chief.

-The Head of SOCU admitted that the High Court issued freezing orders on July 18 and October 3, 2024 on the assets in the names of Mr Brutus, his wife and minor son to “prevent the dissipation of assets potentially linked to criminal activity.”
+The Head of SOCU admitted that the High Court issued freezing orders on July 18 and October 3, 2024, on the assets in the names of Mr Brutus, his wife and minor son to “prevent the dissipation of assets potentially linked to criminal activity.”
 Mr Karimbaksh, however, said that Mr Brutus’ salary account was not frozen and so he is allowed to access funds for “reasonable” business and daily living.

 Mr Karimbaksh denied that the applicants were not a flight risk and said the recommendations for the more than 240 charges were awaiting advice from the Director of Public Prosecutions.

-According to the country’s financial crimes chief, Mr Brutus never informed the court that he has access to his salary account, and he has npt provided any evidence of his “pressing” legal issues or “other personal matters” which cannot be conducted virtually or remotely.
+According to the country’s financial crimes chief, Mr Brutus never informed the court that he has access to his salary account, and he has not provided any evidence of his “pressing” legal issues or “other personal matters” which cannot be conducted virtually or remotely.

 With regard to the argued grounds of the need for medical attention by Mr Brutus’ wife, Mr Karimbaksh objected, saying that an exhibit ‘Obstetrics New Patient with Cindy Etienne, NP’ amounts to inadmissible hearsay since the nature and source of the document is unknown.
-“It represents no more than a generically generated appointment date of 23rd October 2024 with the said Dr. Etienne at Kings County Hospital, Brooklyn, New York, United States, with no correlation whatsoever” to Mr Brutus or his wife.
+“It represents no more than a generically generated appointment date of 23rd October 2024 with the said Dr. Etienne at Kings County Hospital, Brooklyn, New York, United States, with no correlation whatsoever” with Mr Brutus or his wife.

 He also said Ms Aulder provided no evidence whatsoever that the medical services she allegedly seeks in the United States are unavailable in Guyana, whether in the public or private health sector.

-Also frozen ae bank accounts at Demerara Bank, New Building Society, Republic Bank in the name of Ms Aulder totalling GY$400 million which are suspected to be “tainted property” for the purposes of money laundering investigations against the couple, said Mr Karimbaksh in relying on information from the Head of the Financial Intelligence Unit, Matthew Langevine.
+Also frozen are bank accounts at Demerara Bank, New Building Society, Republic Bank in the name of Ms Aulder totalling GY$400 million which are suspected to be “tainted property” for the purposes of money laundering investigations against the couple, said Mr Karimbaksh in relying on information from the Head of the Financial Intelligence Unit, Matthew Langevine.

 The High Court on Friday refused an application by Assistant Police Commissioner, Calvin Brutus to accompany his wife to the United States for pregnancy-related medical attention.